Searching for a Partner

 How should a conversation look like between compatible people?
 Balanced, because neither person is trying to dominate the other.
 The more one of the partners tries to dominate the other, the less happy their relationship will be.
-Arguing, criticism, negativity, (an air of) superiority, all erode a relationship.
+Arguing, criticism, negativity, (an air of) superiority, all erode and ultimately devastate a relationship.

 Try to make most conversations fun.
 Let's say that someone asks you if during sex you would squeal like a dolphin.
 What is the correct way to answer?
 It's not "Yes", it's not "No", it's not with an angry tone, it's "I would, but first show me how the dolphin does it".
 Why?
 Because this answer can start a conversation, a funny one, and laughter is what you need to build a relationship, not indifference, sadness, fear or anger.

 If the other person seems reticent, fearful or ashamed to discuss something, for example sex, tell them that you don't want to hurt them, but rather want to make them happy and satisfied.
-Use kind words to lead your partner to a mentally comfortable place.
+Use kind words to lead the other person to a mentally comfortable place.
 Shape the relationship, shape the future.

 Do not enter in an argument with the other person.
 Do not judge the other person.
 Do not say and do not imply that the other person is wrong.
 Listen, then speak to share your view, but don't try to dominate the conversation.